 Images and graphics used in Google Docs should be given alternative text that can be read by a screen reader.
 This is especially important when the image contains content that is essential to the understanding of the text.
 Google Docs makes adding alt text easy.

-- To open the Alt Text dialog box,
+- To open the Alt Text options,

 Right-click the image, Click Alt text